 If you would like to become an RHS member ahead of the Chelsea Flower Show 2021, simply visit the RHS website to sign up now.

-You can enjoy unlimited days out in the RHS' four four gardens, exclusive access to shows and expert advice, while helping support its charitable work.
+You can enjoy unlimited days out in the RHS' five gardens, exclusive access to shows and expert advice, while helping support its charitable work.

 Individual membership currently costs from £48.75 per year if you pay by Direct Debit or £65 if not.